oosamii/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-database-quick-create.md

        -datafileDestination "/u02/oradata/" \
        -ignorePreReqs
    ```
+**please note that the username is "system" and Password is "OraPasswd1"
+please use the above in oracle sql developer application to test or connect to the database.
    It takes a few minutes to create the database.

    The output is similar to the following example: